PatrickErickson4/minimal-light/index.md

 ## About Me

-I am an underrgtaduate student at Penn State University, University Park
+I am an undergraduate student at Penn State University, University Park

 ## Research Interests